OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

 making me wonder if I'm interpreting '[unassigned]' correctly - the script currently trims off the '[unassigned]'.
 I think I'll disable this feature.
-There are 35 of these.
+There are 35 of these (`grep "unassigned" r/worms-20170513/source/digest/*.csv | wc`).
 Now I guess what it means is "members have not yet been assigned to a parent taxon".

 Removing the logic in `process_worms.py` to trim "[unassigned]" off beginning of names.